bluenviron/goroslib/README.md

 goroslib is a library in pure Go that allows to build clients (nodes) for the Robot Operating System (ROS).

 The Robot Operating System (ROS) defines a protocol that allows different programs to communicate with each others over time, exchanging structured data through topics, services and parameters.
-It was conceived for linking sensors, algorithms and actuators in unmanned ground vehicles (UGVs) and robots, but it is not bounded to the robot world and can be used anywhere there's the need of building data streams (for example in video processing).
+It was conceived for linking sensors, algorithms and actuators in unmanned ground vehicles (UGVs) and robots, but it is not bounded to the robot world and can be used anywhere there's the need of building streams of data (for example in video processing).

 The official project provides libraries for writing nodes in C++ and Python, but they require the download of over 1GB of data and work only through a cmake-based buildchain, that is computationally intensive and difficult to customize.
 This library allows to write lightweight nodes that can be built with the standard Go compiler, do not need any runtime library and have a size of some megabytes.